comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 [Swagger API UI](https://api.simplylookupadmin.co.uk)

 For easy web integration, we also offer "SimplyCompleteAI Address Finder", which can be added to any site using online code.
-[More info](https://www.simplypostcode.com/address-finder-for-web-site)
+[More info on SimplyCompleteAI](https://www.simplypostcode.com/address-finder-for-web-site)

+## Screen shots
-## Search by Postcode
+1. Search by postcode
 ![Screenshot of it in action.](/images/screen1.png)

-## Search by Words
+2. Search by Words
 ![Screenshot of it in action.](/images/screen2.png)

 ## The Code Structure